ballerina-attic/module-scim2/scim2/Package.md

-# Ballerina SCIM Endpoint
+# SCIM Connector

-*The system for Cross-domain Identity Management (SCIM) specification is designed to make managing user identities in cloud-based applications and services easier.*

- The Ballerina SCIM2 Endpoint allows users to access Rest API of any service that implements SCIM2 specification.
+ SCIM Connector provides a Ballerina API to access the Rest API of any service that has implemented SCIM2 specification.
+It handles [OAuth2.0](https://tools.ietf.org/html/rfc6749)

  ## Compatibility